krother/Biopython_Tutorial/sicklecell.md

 ### 3.1 The DNA sequence

-Print the DNA sequence of the sickle cell globin cDNA.
+Read the sequence of the sickle cell globin cDNA.
+Print the DNA sequence.
 Use the `dir()` function to find out the name of the attribute.

 ### 3.2 Transcribe DNA to RNA